It's the fastest three hours in media, hosted by me, the inimitable, often imitated, never duplicated L. Rushbo behind the golden EIB microphone.

 Well, anyway, we had a story last week from Larry Sabato, political scientist University of Virginia at the Sabato Center.

-Of course, he left uh many caveats available.
+Of course, he left many caveats available.

 Would somebody explain to me how that works?

-I uh elections are about things that matter.
+Elections are about things that matter.

-Elections have consequences, and they are about issues.
+Elections have consequences and they are about issues.

-And there is this notion that Obama is a shoe-in or that his reelection is easy, folks, that is one of the biggest scams that they're trying to perpetrate on us yet.
+And there is this notion that Obama is a shoe-in or that his re-election is easy, folks, that is one of the biggest scams that they're trying to perpetrate on us yet.

-We're approaching five dollar a gallon gasoline.
+We're approaching $5 a gallon gasoline.

 We've got a lot of people's homes worthless, or at least underwater.